David Coulthard: 1995

 In 1995, Coulthard again competed with Williams alongside Damon Hill.
 He was optimistic for the season, saying: "I'd like to think I can win a Grand Prix this year.
 That's really my aim, plus to score points in as many races as possible."

 Coulthard's season started off with controversy when he and Benetton driver Michael Schumacher were disqualified for fuel irregularities in the first round in Brazil, where Coulthard finished second.
 On appeal, the original results of both drivers were reinstated.
 The next five races saw four retirements for Coulthard, plus a fourth-place finish in San Marino.

 Despite his poor form in the early part of the season, Coulthard secured four consecutive podiums, with a further two consecutive retirements in Belgium and Italy.
 For Portugal, Williams introduced a revised version of their car, the Williams FW17B.
 Coulthard took pole position and led a majority of the race to take his first Formula One race victory.
-He took a further two podiums at the Nürburgring and Aida, retired in Suzuka, and infamously crashed into the pit lane wall while leading in Adelaide.
+He took a further two podiums at the Nürburgring and Aida, retired in Suzuka, and crashed into the pit lane wall while leading in Adelaide.
 Coulthard finished the season third in the Drivers' Championship, helping Williams secure second place in the Constructors' Championship.